 - Specified when a job was to be run

-When one submitted job finished running, the operator would submit another.
-This was effective at first, but quickly became problematic as the number of machines, jobs, and scheduling dependencies increased.
-Early job scheduling was meant to bring some level of automation to these tasks.
+When one finished running a batch, the operator would submit another.
+Early batch processes were meant to bring some level of automation to these tasks.
+While the approach was effective at first, it quickly became problematic as the number of machines, jobs, and scheduling dependencies increased.

 Limitations of Batch Processing

-As batch processing developed over a long period of time, it comes with limitations.
+As batch processing was developed long ago, it comes with limitations.
+This is especially true when compared to modern enterprise job scheduling solutions.
 Among other things, restrictions include:

-- No audit trail to verify the completion of jobs
+- Lack of an audit trail to verify the completion of jobs